Essential DaVinci Resolve Project Settings (For Beginners!)

 What is Input Image Scaling in DaVinci Resolve?

-Under “Mismatched Resolution Files”, you’ve the below options:
+Under “Mismatched Resolution Files”, you have got the below options:

 • Scale Entire Image to Fit – Default